-What’s in the Voice & Vote exhibition?
+What was the Voice & Vote exhibition?

 200 years ago, this loft space above the House of Commons Chamber was where women watched and listened to Parliamentary debates.
 Women were banned from the public galleries.
 Those who were politically engaged and wanted to watch discussions of issues they were campaigning for, such as the abolition of the slave trade, would make their way to this space to watch and listen.

-The Cage – after the 1834 fire which destroyed the old Palace of Westminster, the new House of Commons included a Ladies’ Gallery which allowed women to view the Chamber from high up above the Speaker’s Chair.
+After the 1834 fire which destroyed the old Palace of Westminster, the new House of Commons included a Ladies’ Gallery which allowed women to view the Chamber from high up above the Speaker’s Chair.
 The gallery was closed off by brass grilles, deliberately placed there to stop MPs seeing the women.
 The grilles restricted women’s view and the Ladies’ Gallery was hot, stuffy and soon nicknamed “The Cage”.

-The Chamber – The final part of the exhibition will be the Chamber, exploring the experience and work of women MPs and members of the House of Lords today.
+The final part of the exhibition will be the Chamber, exploring the experience and work of women MPs and members of the House of Lords today.
 Women have now occupied the highest positions in Parliament, including Betty Boothroyd, the first, and only (so far) woman Speaker and Baroness Hayman, the first Lord Speaker in the House of Lords.

 If you missed the Voice and Vote exhibition you can take a virtual tour with Rebecca and Marie in this UK Parliament Facebook live video.